-In preparing the regulatory financial statements the Company has complied with IFRS, International Accounting Standards (IAS) and interpretations applicable for 2020/2021.
+In preparing the regulatory financial statements the Company has complied with IFRS, International Accounting Standards (IAS) and interpretations as adopted by the United Kingdom and applicable for 2021/2022.

 The above new and amended standards do not have a material quantitative effect on the Company.